jzanetti/Crash_severity_model/doc/source/hist.rst

 .. code-block:: bash
    crash_total --workdir /tmp

+The following figure shows all crashes (for all vehicle types) happened in New Zealand between 2000 and 2022.

 .. image:: etc/total_crashes4.png
    :width: 600

-The above figure shows all crashes (for all vehicle types) happened in New Zealand between 2000 and 2022.